FacilMap/Leaflet.DraggableLines/README.md

 draggable.enable();
 ```

-By default, `L.DraggableLines` makes all Polylines and Polygons on the map draggable, including ones that are added after it
+By default, `L.DraggableLines` makes all Polylines and Polygons with `interactive: true` on the map draggable, including ones that
-has been enabled.
+are added after it has been enabled.

 ### Usage for routes